-2. Literature review
+2. Literature Review

-Facility location problems have received significant attention since the theory of the location of industries was introduced by Weber & Friedrich11.
-In the context of supply chains, Geoffrion & Graves12 proposed a Mixed-Integer Linear Programming (MILP) formulation that contains the essence of subsequent developments.
-Several authors have continued proposing different versions of this formulation.
-Owen & Daskin16, Meixell & Gargeya17, and Shen18 offer comprehensive reviews on facility location and supply chain design.
-The main developments in supply chains design and planning for the process industry are reviewed by Shah19 and by Laínez & Puigjaner20.
-A review of the FLP under uncertainty is presented by Snyder21.
-Additionally, the design of robust supply chains under uncertainty is reviewed by Klibi et al.22
+Facility location problems have received significant attention since the theory of the location of industries was introduced by Weber & Friedrich (1929).
+In the context of supply chains, Geoffrion & Graves (1974) proposed a Mixed-Integer Linear Programming (MILP) formulation that contains the essence of subsequent developments.
+Several authors have continued developing different versions of this formulation.
+Owen & Daskin (1998), Meixell & Gargeya (2005), and Shen (2007) offer comprehensive reviews on facility location and supply chain design.
+Shah (2005) reviews the main developments in supply chains design and planning for the process industry.
+A review of the FLP under uncertainty is presented by Snyder (2006).
+Additionally, the design of robust supply chains under uncertainty is reviewed by Klibi et al (2010).

-Most recent efforts have included inventory management under demand uncertainty into the design of supply chains^{23,24,25,26}.
-These formulations exploit the variance reduction that is achieved when uncertain demands are centralized at few DCs, according to the risk pooling effect demonstrated by Eppen27.
+Most recent efforts have included inventory management under demand uncertainty into the supply chain design (Tsiakis et al., 2001; Daskin et al., 2002; Coullard & Daskin, 2003; You & Grossmann, 2008).
+These formulations exploit the variance reduction that is achieved when uncertain demands are centralized at few DCs, according to the risk pooling effect demonstrated by Eppen (1979).
 The benefits of centralization contrast with the risk diversification effect that becomes apparent when supply availability is considered uncertain.
-Snyder & Shen28 demonstrate that centralized supply chains are more vulnerable to the effect of supply uncertainty.
+Snyder & Shen (2006) demonstrate that centralized supply chains are more vulnerable to the effect of supply uncertainty.

-The effect of unreliable supply in inventory management has been studied by several authors^{9,29,30,31}.
-Qi et al.32 integrated inventory decisions into the supply chain design with unreliable supply.
+The effect of unreliable supply in inventory management has been studied by several authors (Tomlin, 2006; Parlar & Berkin, 1991; Berk & Arreola-Risa, 1994; Qi et al., 2009).
+Qi et al (2010) integrated inventory decisions into the supply chain design with unreliable supply.
 The main approach to address uncertainty in supply availability is to allocate safety stock at DCs to mitigate the risk of running out of stock.

-The FLP under the risk of disruptions was originally studied by Snyder & Daskin33.
+The FLP under the risk of disruptions was originally studied by Snyder & Daskin (2005).
 They formulate a problem in which all candidate DCs have unlimited capacities and the same disruption probability.
 The model avoids the generation of scenarios by establishing customer assignments according to DC availability and levels of preference.
 The objective is to minimize the investment cost in DCs and the expected cost of transportation.
-Similar formulations that allow site-dependent disruption probabilities have also been developed^{34,35,36} together with approximation algorithms to solve them37.
-An extension that allows facility fortification decisions to improve their reliability was introduced by Li et al.38 An alternative design criterion (p-robustness) that minimizes nominal cost and reduces the risk of disruptions was presented by Peng et al.39
+Similar formulations that allow site-dependent disruption probabilities have also been developed (Shen et al. 2011; Cui et al., 2010; Lim et al. 2010) together with approximation algorithms to solve them (Li & Ouyang, 2010).
+An extension that allows facility fortification decisions to improve their reliability was introduced by Li et al (2013).
+An alternative design criterion (p-robustness) that minimizes nominal cost and reduces the risk of disruptions was presented by Peng et al (2011).

-Recently, inventory management has been considered in the design of supply chains with risk of facility disruptions.
-Chen et al.40 include the expected cost of holding inventory into the FLP.
-This formulation, like all previous work, considers the capacity of the candidate DCs to be unlimited.
-A capacitated version of the FLP with disruptions that includes inventory management is formulated by Jeon41 as a two-stage stochastic programming problem.
+Recently, inventory management has been considered in the design of supply chain under risk of facility disruptions.
+Chen et al (2011) include the expected cost of holding inventory into the FLP.
+This formulation, like previous work considers the capacity of the candidate DCs to be unlimited.
+A capacitated version of FLP with inventory management is formulated by Jeon (2001) as a two-stage stochastic programming problem.
 This formulation considers a fixed capacity for the candidate DCs.